 The Three Horseshoes, 98 Otley Road, Headingley, Leeds, West Yorkshire, LS16 5JG.

 The New Inn

-The bar may have Greene King IPA or Timothy Taylor’s Landlord on cask, while tap options will include lagers such as Peroni, Stella and San Miguel.
+The bar stocks the likes of Greene King IPA or Timothy Taylor’s Landlord on cask, while tap options will include lagers such as Peroni, Stella and San Miguel.
 Modern pale ale drinkers will love the Ice Breaker Pale Ale or Beavertown Neck Oil.
-There’s also a hefty cider range by the bottle, and copious gins if you plan to fuel your Otley Run with spirits.
+There’s also a hefty cider range by the bottle and copious gins if you plan to fuel your Otley Run with spirits.
 Need a bite?
 The house sharing platter will soak up some of the alcohol.

 The New Inn, 68 Otley Road, Headingley, Leeds, West Yorkshire, LS6 4BA.

 There’s a chance to walk off some of those early drinks as you proceed to your next calling point – The Headingley Taps is about half a mile away from The New Inn.
 It’s a cavernous place that’s ideal for groups, a lively mixture of students and locals – and maybe a few visitors if there’s cricket on at Headingley.
 With stacks of big screen sports, Saturday afternoons are usually buzzing in here.

 As befits the size of the place, the drinks menu is equally massive, with all the draught beers and lagers you could wish for, along with spirits and wines.
 You’ll be spoiled for choice with the gin menu, while the range of cocktails – from a Pornstar Martini to a Disaronno Fizz – makes for a nice change of pace.
 Feeling hungry?
 Mac ‘n’ cheese, gourmet burgers, pizzas and paninis are all perfect pub crawl fodder.

 The Headingley Taps, North Road, Headingley, Leeds, West Yorkshire, LS6 3HN.